-Table 9: Interest Rate and Monthly Payment Benefits for GoGreen Home Borrowers (Q3 2016 - Q3 2022)
+Table 9: Interest Rate and Monthly Payment Benefits for GoGreen Home Borrowers (Q3 2016 - Q4 2022) - continued on next page

 6 Through GoGreen Home, participating lenders may submit a claim for reimbursement for up to 90% of a charge-off of the outstanding Claim-Eligible Principal Amount.
 The Claim-Eligible Principal amount may be less than the Total Principal Amount.
 The Claims Paid column reflects the amount that GoGreen Home Lenders were paid on the claim.